ryotafunaki/tech-survs-github-models/README.md

-# Python Project Repository
+# GitHub Models Technical Survey Project Repository

-This repository is a Python Project.
+This repository is a technical survey of the GitHub Models.

 ## Overview